SebastianGutierrez23/Fincacheona/README.md

 - [❓ FAQ ](#faq)
 - [📃 License](#license)

-# 📖 [Formulario Web]<a name="about-project"></a>
+# 📖 [Proyecto Finca Cheona]<a name="about-project"></a>

-*[Formulario Web]*
+*[Proyecto Finca Cheona]*

-This is my first project at SENA in which we use configurations to perform deployments in Azure.
+Implement a comprehensive information system at the CHEONA recreational property to optimize reservation management and improve direct communication with customers, reducing dependence on external services and strengthening the company's operational and competitive efficiency.

 ## ⚒️ Build With <a name="built-with"></a>

 <p>
 This Projects was built using:
-HTML,CSS, JAVA SCRIPT, MARKDOWN AND SHELLSCRIPT, GIT, GITHUB
+HTML,CSS, JAVA SCRIPT, PYTHON, GIT, GITHUB,MYSQL,SQL,SELENIUM,NEXT.JS
 </p>

 ### Tech Stack <a name="tech-stack"></a>